Skip to content

 Liability Insurance:

-Covers financial liabilities from accidents or damage to third parties.
+Covers monetary liabilities from accidents or damage to third parties.

-Includes personal injury claims, pollution liabilities, and damage to other ships or property.
+Includes private harm claims, air pollution liabilities, and harm to different ships or property.

 Essential for operators in high-risk areas.